MedicalEnvironment/wdl_workflow/README.md

 ### 3. Important Note:

-Before running your Cromwell workflow, ensure the `cromwell.conf` file is properly configured, especially regarding directory paths.
+Before running your Cromwell workflow, ensure the `cromwell.conf` and `fastqc_subworkflow_inputs.json` files are properly configured, especially regarding directory paths.

 **Permissions and Directory Verification:**

 * **Input, Output, and Container Directories:**
-    * Verify the existence of all directories mentioned in the `cromwell.conf` file, including input, output, and container directories.
+    * Verify the existence of all directories mentioned in the `cromwell.conf` and `fastqc_subworkflow_inputs.json` files, including input, output, and container directories.
     * Make sure these directories have the correct permissions: Read, Write, and Execute permissions are required.
     * Double-check that the specified paths within the configuration file are valid.
 * **Missing Directories:**